-Following first-trimester abortion
+• Following first-trimester abortion

-Levonorgestrel/Ethinyl estradiol (Nordette) use may begin immediately.
+"MINULET" use may begin immediately.
 Additional contraceptive measures are not needed.

-Postpartum
+• Postpartum

-Because the immediate postpartum period is associated with an increased risk of thromboembolism, Levonorgestrel/Ethinyl estradiol (Nordette) use should begin no sooner than the 28th postpartum day following either delivery in the nonlactating mother or second-trimester abortion.
-The woman should be advised to use a nonhormonal back-up method of birth control during the first 7 days of Levonorgestrel/Ethinyl estradiol (Nordette) use.
-However, if intercourse has already occurred, pregnancy must be ruled out before Levonorgestrel/Ethinyl estradiol (Nordette) use is begun; otherwise, the woman must wait until her first menstrual period before beginning of Levonorgestrel/Ethinyl estradiol (Nordette) use (see sections 4.4.
-Special Warnings and Precautions for Use and 4.6 Fertility, Pregnancy and Lactation).
+Because the immediate postpartum period is associated with an increased risk of thromboembolism, "MINULET" use should begin no sooner than the 28th postpartum day following either delivery in a nonlactating woman or second-trimester abortion.
+The woman should be advised to use a nonhormonal back-up method of birth control during the first 7 days of "MINULET" use.
+However, if intercourse has already occurred, pregnancy must be ruled out before "MINULET" use is begun; otherwise, the woman must wait until her first menstrual period before beginning "MINULET" use.
+See sections 5.1 and 8.

-Management of missed tablets
+3.3 Management of missed tablets

-Contraceptive protection may be reduced if active tablets are missed, particularly if the missing of tablets extends the tablet-free interval.
+Contraceptive protection may be reduced if active tablets are missed, particularly if the missing of tablets extends the "tablet-free" interval.

-- If one active tablet is missed, but is remembered within 12 hours of the usual dose, it should be taken as soon as it is remembered.
+- If one active tablet is missed but is remembered within 12 hours of the usual dose, it should be taken as soon as it is remembered.
 Subsequent tablets should be taken at the usual time. - If one active tablet is missed and is remembered more than 12 hours after the usual dose or if two or more active tablets are missed, contraceptive protection may be reduced.
 The last missed tablet should be taken as soon as it is remembered, which may result in the user taking two tablets on the same day.
 Subsequent tablets should be taken at the usual time.
 A nonhormonal back-up method of birth control must be used for the next 7 days.

-If the user takes the last active tablet before the 7-day interval (during which use of a nonhormonal back-up method of birth control is required) has ended, she must begin a new pack immediately; there should be no tablet-free interval between packs.
+For 21-day packs only: If the user takes the last active tablet before the 7-day interval during which use of a nonhormonal back-up method of birth control is required has ended, she must begin a new pack immediately; there should be no tablet-free interval between packs.
 This prevents an extended break in the tablet-taking interval, thereby reducing the risk of escape ovulation.
 The user is unlikely to have a withdrawal bleed until all tablets in the new pack are taken, although she may experience spotting or breakthrough bleeding on tablet-taking days.
 If the user does not have a withdrawal bleed after all tablets in the new pack are taken, pregnancy must be ruled out before tablet taking is resumed.